Porsche 911 GT3 RS 992.1 (2023–2026) Wheel Fitment Guide

 Aftermarket Wheel & Tire Configurations

 The 992.1 GT3 RS is in a completely separate fitment universe from the GT3, GT3 Touring, and S/T. Despite sharing the same engine family and GT badge, the GT3 RS uses the wider Turbo body — 48mm wider than the GT3's Carrera-family body.
 The GT3 RS wheels (10Jx20 ET45 / 13Jx21 ET31) cannot be directly substituted with GT3 wheels (9.5Jx20 ET46 / 12Jx21 ET45), and vice versa.
 The rear ET31 offset on the GT3 RS is the lowest of any 992.1 wheel, required by the wider track width on the Turbo body.
 Both the standard 408mm steel brakes and optional PCCB ceramics require a minimum 20" front wheel.
-The centerlock nut must be torqued to 900 Nm with a dedicated tool — impact wrenches are never appropriate.
+The centerlock nut must be torqued to 600 Nm with a calibrated centerlock torque tool — impact wrenches are never appropriate.

 Flush Fitment